lawrecks/birthday-records/README.md

 # birthday-records
-A mini React app that sorts birthday records by either names or dates
+A mini React app that sorts birthday records